-It’s almost summer, and with temps topping 90+ this weekend, I think summer really IS here.
+It’s almost summer, and with temps maybe topping 90+ for the next few weeks, I think summer really IS here.

-So, it’s time to think about easy meals to cook for family and friends.
+So, it’s time to think about simple summer meals to cook for family and friends.
 Try to use re-usable plates (more environmental friendly than styrofoam or plastic) and wooden utensils to make clean up a breeze.

 Salads are always good for summer meals – either as a main dish or a great starter dish.
 Here is one of my favorites – just add or take away sides as you wish.